How to apply

 Please ensure you record the University of York as your place of study and include our School Code which is G06700 or 00670000, depending on the form you are filling in.

-Once you have completed your FAFSA application, we will receive a copy of your Institutional Student Information Record (ISIR) after approximately 3 working days.
-Once in receipt of your ISIR we will be able to start the process of calculating your loan package.
+Once you have completed your FAFSA application, we will receive a copy of your Institutional Student Information Record (ISIR) after approximately three working days.

-For any additional information and help with your FAFSA application, please visit the Student Aid website (studentaid.ed.gov).
+For additional information and help with your FAFSA application, please visit the Student Aid website (studentaid.ed.gov).

-On receipt of your ISIR we will contact you to confirm we have received it and are in the process of calculating your cost of attendance.
-When we contact you, we will also ask if you have any other additional funding from scholarships, other financial aid or sponsorships (including from the University of York), as well as requesting supporting documents if relevant.
+From May, we will contact you to confirm that we have received your ISIR and are in the process of calculating your cost of attendance.
+When we contact you, we will also ask if you have any other additional funding from scholarships, other financial aid or sponsorships (including from the University of York), as well as requesting any other relevant supporting documents.

-Evidence of any additional funding from scholarships, other financial aid or sponsorships (including from the University of York) which states the amount of funding you will receive.
+Additional funding from scholarships, bursaries, other financial aid or sponsorships (including from the University of York) impact your loan calculations.

 Sign your Master Promissory Note(s)